 Administered and awarded by the Romantic Novelists’ Association

 1. The reader-judged Romantic Novel Awards are open to members and non-members of the RNA and are given for the nine categories (see rule 17 below) which will be judged by our panel of readers.
-The winners of each category will be announced at an awards event in March 2022.
-Entries may be submitted by a publisher, agent or author.
+The winners of each category will be announced at an awards event in May 2024.
+Entries may be submitted by a publisher, agent, editor or author.

 Admission fees are as follows:

-Non-members who do not meet these criteria are welcome to enter the awards, but if entering directly rather than via a publisher or agent, they will still be required to pay the full non-member fee of £77
+Non-members who do not meet these criteria are welcome to enter the awards (provided they meet the conditions of rule 8), but if entering directly rather than via a publisher or agent, they will still be required to pay the full non-member fee of £80.

 2. Entries must have been written by the author named on the entry.
-Where a book is substantially ghost-written or co-written all authors with significant input into the writing of the work must be listed as entrants.
+Where a book is ghost-written or co-written, all authors with significant input into the writing of the work must be listed as entrants.

 6. Entries may be submitted as PDF files only (no paper copies) provided that first publication falls within the qualifying period (See rule 5 above.)
 Serials may be submitted in electronic (digital) format.
 Any electronic entries that are not submitted in PDF format will be disqualified.
 This is because many of our readers find other formats difficult to access.

 7. No entry for the awards may be submitted more than once (e.g. after previous entry in a different format or under a different imprint or publisher (including self-publishers) or with a different title or a different author name).
 See also rule 12 below.